russmatney/bb-filewatcher-example/readme.md

 An example for consuming [Babashka](https://github.com/borkdude/babashka), [Pods](https://github.com/babashka/pods), and the Babashka
 [Filewatcher Pod](https://github.com/babashka/pod-babashka-filewatcher) to implement a simple file-watch logger.

-As written, it exits immediately... [asking for guidance here](https://github.com/babashka/pod-babashka-filewatcher/issues/6).

-But it works great in a repl, where the clojure process is kept alive.

 # Usage

 ## Execute raw